markcam1/Hangman-Game/README.md

 # Hangman-Game

--This is an interactive game using HTML/CSS and JavaScript/jQuery.
+*Hangman* is a word game where the user tries to guess the entire word by guessing one letter at a time.
--*Hangman* is a word game where the user tries to guess the entire word by guessing one letter at a time
+This is an interactive game using HTML/CSS and JavaScript/jQuery.

 ---